vippsas/vipps-invoice-api/README.md

 See the main GitHub page for Vipps contact information, etc: https://github.com/vippsas

-You can peruse the api-docs at https://vippsas.github.io/vipps-invoice-api/
+You can peruse the api-docs at https://vippsas.github.io/vipps-invoice-api/ and https://vippsas.github.io/vipps-invoice-api/redoc.html